 - Find out if your research resonates – get real-time evaluation of your presentation on-site via EAI Compass.

-- Sensors and System for wearables and implants
+- Sensors and Devices

 – Wearable Computing